SupportPartners/microsoft-vdi/PeronaDetails.md

 Storage: Azure Standard File Storage

-## Persona 2: Advertising/Broadcasters/Studio
+## Persona 2: Long Form, Complex Editing and Graphics

+Producing content for:

+Agencies / Broadcasters / Studios

+Optimised for all editing tasks with 3-5 HD video layers and 2 GFX overlays.

+Provides realtime playback for complex effects in Premiere and other Adobe CC applications such as After Effects.

+Supports 4K editing with correct workflow and format configuration.

-For users creating typical edits using 3 HD video layers, 2 graphics and 4-8 audio tracks, user will edit from attached SSD if a single deployment or shared storage if part of a workgroup.
-User may access other Adobe CC applications such as After Effects which will require high processing speeds
+Content is hosted on an SSD if a single deployment or shared storage if part of a workgroup.

-* Resolution: up to 1080i60 (1920X1080)
+* Resolution: 1920x1080 to 4K
+* Frame-rate: Up to 30fps
-* Codec: DNxHD 145 and DNxHR SQ or ProRes 422 and ProRes HQ
+* Codecs: ProRes 422/HQ, DNxHD 145/185, DNxHR SQ
+* CPU: 12 Cores
+* GPU: 1/2 Tesla M60
-* Estimated disk bandwidth required per simultaneous user: 340 Mbps
+* Estimated bandwidth per user: 340 Mbps
-* Azure Instance type: Standard_NV12s_v3

 Virtual Machine: